michaelw-0615/chongdiw-dataviz-portfolio/final-project-part-one.md

 1. Ferdio, *Data Viz Projects*. https://datavizproject.com

 ## AI acknowledgements
-The above report is formulated completely free of GenAI assistance.
+ChatGPT 5 was used to correct HTML syntax for picture insertion.
+Other than that, the thoughts, ideas and design above are formulated completely free of GenAI assistance.